grensen/ReLUmax/README.md

 And here we have many linear networks inside, but not only with 10 outputs like in the demo.
 Imagine output vectors with 100, 1000 or more output neurons, in the best case instead of calculating every output neuron, we only train the target neuron, BAM!

+In the spirit of Lex Fridman, I hope and fight for a better world and our future.
+If you have your chance, be a part of it!